History of Psychology (journal)

-History of Psychology is a peer-reviewed academic journal published by the Society for the History of Psychology (Division 26 of the American Psychological Association).
+History of Psychology is a peer-reviewed academic journal and a publication of Division 26 of the American Psychological Association: Society for the History of Psychology.
 The journal was established in 1998 and covers research on the history of psychology.
-The current Outgoing Editor is Nadine Weidman (Harvard University and Boston College).
-The Incoming Editor is Christopher D. Green (York University).
+The current Editor is Christopher D. Green (York University).

 Abstracting and indexing

 The journal is abstracted and indexed in MEDLINE/PubMed and the Social Sciences Citation Index.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.029.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 0.8.

 Notable articles

 The three most-cited articles published in the journal are: